Regional Landscape & Conservation Planning Projects

 The Cooperative Conservation Blueprint (CCB)

-Principal Investigators: Tom Hoctor, P.I. and Mary Oakley, Co-P.I, University of Florida Center for Landscape Conservation Planning
+Principal Investigators: Tom Hoctor; P.I. and Mary Oakley, Co-P.I, University of Florida Center for Landscape Conservation Planning

 The goal of the Cooperative Conservation Blueprint (CCB) initiative is to collaborate with local, regional and state planners and stakeholders to develop conservation incentives that assist in implementation of state conservation goals and priorities (as identified by the Critical Lands and Waters Identification Project- CLIP).
 This includes consideration of social and economic priorities, as well as ecosystem services-related incentives based around land, water, and energy (including renewable energy production).
 The CCB initiative seeks to develop incentives for natural resources conservation on private lands that will remain in private hands.
 It is therefore a complement to public land acquisition programs such as Florida Forever.

 Following broadly collaborative development work on the CCB at a statewide scale that began in 2006, a CCB Regional Pilot Project was launched in January 2011 in south-central and southwest Florida, in a 13-county area.
 It was funded by the Florida Fish and Wildlife Conservation Commission (FWC) through 2012.
-A primary goal of the regional project was to develop and gain scientist and stakeholder agreement on a sufficient and sustainable “critical lands and waters” ecological reserve network in the pilot region and to promote sustainable agriculture throughout the region.
+A primary goal of the

 The CCB initiative included the exploration or development of non-regulatory conservation incentives for private rural landowners.
 Accordingly, the CCB regional project led to a pilot test-phase of a new Payment for Ecosystem Services program, sponsored by the Florida Fish and Wildlife Conservation Commission, to compensate landowners for their stewardship of gopher tortoise habitat.
-The work of the CCB initiative also contributed to the foundation and successful launch of the U.S. Fish and Wildlife Service sponsored Peninsular Florida Landscape Conservation Cooperative (PFLCC) in 2011—a program that funds updates to the CLIP database among other conservation initiatives.
+The work of the CCB initiative also contributed to the foundation and successful launch of the U.S. Fish and Wildlife Service sponsored Peninsular Florida Landscape Conservation Cooperative (PFLCC).
+In 2011-a program that funds updates to the CLIP database among other conservation initiatives.

 We are grateful to the many, many people who participated in the CCB initiative, starting in 2006; most of whom volunteered their time and expertise to the process.
 We are also grateful to, and were pleased to be a part of, the core team of professional “CCB-ers” who led the efforts in the field or otherwise made the CCB possible: Julie Morris, Kimball Love, Christine Small, Jon Oetting, Jean Scott, along with Thomas Eason and Brian Branciforte of FWC.